-Display frequency of This the Conditions (see
+Display frequency of the Conditions

-display frequency concerns all authentication methods expect Guest method e the Available methods tab).
+This display frequency concerns all authentication methods expect Guest method (see the Available methods tab).

 Customized fields on the captive portal

 When Guest mode is selected, three numbered fields become available.
 They allow adding up to three input zones to the captive portal when the conditions of use for Internet access are displayed.